ahmetfikriyildiz/E-Commerce-API/README.md

 ## 🚀 Features

 ### 👥 User
-- User registration and login (JWT-based)
+- User registration and login (JWT-based).
 - View products and product details
 - Add/remove items to/from shopping cart
 - Place and view past orders